PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 The inputs to the poject structure, namely the IFC files and the URDF files.
 These can be found in the following directories:

-IFC files --> BIM models, where you will find the IFC of atlas, a barn and the test_setup which was used for this project.
+IFC files --> [BIM_models], where you will find the IFC of atlas, a barn and the test_setup which was used for this project.

-URDF file --> ros_package/rosbot_description/src/rosbot_description/urdf, where rosbot.xacro is the URDF file of the rosbot used in the project.
+URDF file --> [ros_package/rosbot_description/src/rosbot_description/urdf], where rosbot.xacro is the URDF file of the rosbot used in the project.